MajestysFiend/Connect/README.md

 can even be viewed offline!
 The application uses the Google Calendar API to fetch upcoming events.

+## Serverless Functionality
+Using AWS Lambda, Connect will use OAuth consuming serverless functions to request access to Google Calender API resources.

 [Click here](https://majestysfiend.github.io/Connect/) to check it out!

 ## User Stories